 Every click, scroll, and movement on your website tells a story.
-Heatmaps and click tracking are the tools that help you uncover that story, offering insights into how users interact with your site and helping you refine the user journey.
+Heatmaps and interactive clicks are the click tracking tools that help you uncover that story, offering insights into how users interact with your site and helping you refine the user journey.
 The goal?
 To create a better user experience and improve usability by ensuring your website functions smoothly for your visitors.

 Every UX designer dreams of having clear, actionable insights into how users engage with their website; what captures attention, where confusion arises, and which elements guide users toward conversion.
-Heatmaps and click tracking make this possible by visually revealing user behavior.
+Heatmaps and interactive clicks make this possible by visually revealing user behavior.
 By tracking clicks, scrolls, and movements, these tools help you identify areas of high engagement and potential friction, ultimately guiding you toward improving usability.
-When used together, heatmaps and click tracking offer a full picture of how visitors engage with your website, from the moment they land on your homepage to when they complete an action or leave.
+When used together, heatmaps and interactive clicks offer a full picture of how visitors engage with your website, from the moment they land on your homepage to when they complete an action or leave.

 What Are Heatmaps?